OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ### Step 3.
 Stop OpenNebula

-Stop OpenNebula and any other related services you may have running: OneFlow, OneGate & FireEdge.
-It’s preferable to use the system tools, like `systemctl` or `service` as `root` in order to stop the services.
-For example (note `opennebula-scheduler` is no longer used in 7.0 or newer):
+Stop OpenNebula and any other related services you may have running: OneFlow, OneGate and FireEdge.
+To stop OpenNebula, it's preferable to use the system tools, like `systemctl` or `service` running as user `root`.
+For example (note that `opennebula-scheduler` is no longer used in 7.0 or newer):
 ```bash
 systemctl stop opennebula opennebula-flow.service opennebula-gate.service opennebula-hem.service opennebula-scheduler.service opennebula-fireedge.service
 ```

-Now make sure every OpenNebula process is stopped.
+Then make sure every OpenNebula process is stopped.
 For example:
 ```bash
 systemctl is-active opennebula opennebula-flow.service opennebula-gate.service opennebula-hem.service opennebula-scheduler.service opennebula-fireedge.service
 ```